 If you add flour straight to the broth it will clump and not dissolve fully- and no one wants clumpy gravy!

 What to serve with pepper gravy?

 I love using this on my chicken strips, sweet potato biscuits, and my delicious creamy mashed potatoes!

 If you like this recipe make sure to let me know in the comments!

 Want more?
 Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all of the latest updates.

 - 3 tbs butter melted

 - ½ teaspoon salt

-- 2 teaspoon freshly grated pepper*
+- 2 teaspoon freshly grated pepper* plus more if needed

 - In a small bowl combine flour and melted butter until a thick paste forms.
 Set aside.3 tbs flour, 3 tbs butter